 While pure felt pads offer wonderful cushioning and harm neither rug nor floor, they aren’t very "grippy."
 Felt rug pads are recommended for larger rugs or rugs with furniture placed on top: instances in which slipping isn’t much of an issue.

 The dense cushion of felt pads also helps mitigate premature pile wear from heavy furniture or foot traffic.

 Looking for a high-quality hand-knotted Oriental Rug?

 RugKnots has slashed 50% off our top rug designs!
-Browse our collection to save now!
+Browse our collections to save now!

 5. Natural Rubber Pads

 For thinner flatweave rugs, smaller wool pile rugs or any oriental rug prone to sliding, natural rubber rug pads do a great job of keeping rugs in place without damaging floors or rugs.